The-going/evlproject/content/dovetail/_index.md

 - first the interrupt pipeline which creates a high-priority execution stage for an autonomous software core to run on.

-- then, support for [_alternate task control_]({{% relref
+- then, support for [_alternate scheduling_]({{% relref
 "altsched/_index.md" %}}) between the main kernel and the autonomous software core, for sharing *kthreads* and *user* tasks.

 Although both layers are likely to be needed for implementing some autonomous core, only the interrupt pipeline has to be enabled in the early stage of porting Dovetail.
-Support for alternate task control builds upon the latter, and may - and should - be postponed until the pipeline is fully functional on the target architecture or platform.
+Support for alternate scheduling builds upon the latter, and may - and should - be postponed until the pipeline is fully functional on the target architecture or platform.
 The code base is specifically maintained in a way which